CatalaLang/catala-book/src/3-2-compilation-deployment.md

-In the previous section, we defined a directory containing a Catala project with a `clerk.toml` configuration file that contained two main targets (`us-tax-code` and `housing-benefits`) that we aim to build and export them as source libraries in different languages.
+In the previous section, we defined a directory containing a Catala project with a `clerk.toml` configuration file that contained two main targets (`us-tax-code` and `housing-benefits`) that we aim to build and export as source libraries in different languages.

 ~~~~~~admonish info collapsible=true title="Recap from previous section: `clerk.toml` configuration file and project hierarchy"